The herd of beef cattle and flock of sheep at Liberty Farms in Ghent, NY…

-Eliza Lake and Bart Niswonger, and their two young children, Augustus and Charlotte, raise Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef cattle and Certified Animal Welfare Approved by AGW laying hens at Kinne Brook Farm in Worthington, MA.
+Eliza Lake and Bart Niswonger, and their two young children, Augustus and Charlotte, raise Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef cattle at Kinne Brook Farm in Worthington, MA.
 The farm has been in the Lake family since 1980, and Eliza and Bart bought the 86-acre farm in 2010.
 The family live in the early 19th-century farmhouse on the property.

 The cattle at Kinne Brook Farm are raised and finished entirely on grass, where they are free to roam and graze and engage in natural ruminant behavior.
 Grassfed beef is proven to have higher levels of ‘good’ fats, such as omega-3s and conjugated linoleic acids (CLAs), as well as vitamin E. “We manage our cattle in an intensive grazing system, moving them every two days to avoid overgrazing and encourage lush grass growth, which in turn promotes a rich, diverse ecosystem in our fields,” Eliza explains.
 “We have Highland cattle because they thrive on a 100 percent grass and forage diet.
 They’re great at eating grasses, as well as invasive, non-grass ‘stuff,’ and produce a rich, flavorful beef.
 We’re really proud that we’re transitioning the farm to sustainable, non-chemical practices by working with the animals’ natural instincts and abilities.”

-Kinne Brook Farm’s Certified Grassfed by AGW beef and Certified Animal Welfare Approved by AGW pasture-raised eggs can be purchased from the farm by appointment.
-To learn more about Kinne Brook Farm, visit www.kinnebrookfarm.com.
+Kinne Brook Farm’s Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef can be purchased from the farm by appointment.
+To learn more about Kinne Brook Farm, visit www.kinnebrookfarm.com and follow them on Facebook.